netzkern/example-project-template/README.md

 # Projekt butler{ .Project.Name }

 This is a compatible butler template.
-Based on Visual Studio 2017 .NET Core 2.0 React Template.
+Based on Visual Studio 2017 .NET Core 2.0 React Template.<br>
+**This template is for template experiments only.**

 # Description